VAST-THE-DOGE/Tiles/README.md

 - [ ] add an animation system to the tiles.
 - [ ] start balancing the game.
 - [ ] add a sytem for tile variants (different images to use to add variety too the same tile type).
-- [ ] Add a system for having different map packs.
+- [ ] Add a system for having different skin packs.
 - [ ] Remake the image system to load in bulk (one image for all tile icons, one image for all menu icons, and so on).
 - [ ] Update this README to be more informational.